-- Most boats that are 20 years old or younger can be financed.
-Some examples include yachts, fishing vessels, deck boats, pontoon boats, and sailboats.
+We finance boats that are 20 years old or younger.
+Some examples include yachts, fishing boats, deck boats, pontoon boats, and sailboats.
 However, liveaboard boats can’t currently be financed through Trident Funding.

-What is an acceptable debt-to-income ratio for a boat loan?
+What is an acceptable debt-to-income ratio for boat loans?

-- Your debt-to-income ratio (DTI) is a comparison of how much you owe (payments) with how much you earn (income).
+A debt-to-income ratio (DTI) is calculated by adding up all of your monthly debt payments and dividing them by your gross monthly income.
+It’s a comparison of how much you owe (payments) with how much you earn (income).
 Expressed as a percentage, this calculation that compares your income to your debt gives lenders an idea of what the risk would be to lend you money for a boat loan.
 The lower the DTI the better because consumers with higher DTI ratios are generally viewed as riskier borrowers because they may have difficulty repaying a loan in full or making monthly payments.

 Here’s an example of how to calculate your DTI:

 Your DTI ratio = 25% (2,000/8,000=0.25)

 Is it hard to get a boat loan?

 Boat loans aren’t necessarily hard to get; you just need to be qualified.
 You don’t have to have perfect credit or make a million dollars to get a boat loan.
 However, you will generally need a credit score of at least 600, enough money for a down payment of 10 to 20 percent of the cost of the boat, and you should be able to prove that you can afford the boat loan payments.

 You will need to show at least two years of employment history, consistent income, and a relatively low debt-to-income ratio.
 Additionally, lenders will look at your payment history, your tax returns, and sometimes your bank statements.
 You can apply online with Trident Funding in just a few minutes and see if you’re approved within 48 hours.